On the stability analysis of perfectly matched layer for the elastic wave equation in layered media: Layered elastic media and mode analysis

-\begin{proof} We note that the roots vary continuously with $s$.
-Thus, if the real part of a root $\kappa_{ij}$ changes sign, then for some $s$ with $\Re{s} >0$ the root is purely imaginary, $\kappa_{ij} = \bm{i}k_y$.
-Because of the equivalence between the dispersion relations \eqref{eq:characteristics_f} and \eqref{eq:dispersion_relation_f} when $\kappa_{ij} = \bm{i}k_y$, a purely imaginary root corresponds to an exponentially growing mode for the Cauchy problem, which contradicts Theorem \ref{Thm_energy}. \end{proof}
+\begin{proof} \sw{We prove by contradiction and assume that the real part of a root $\kappa_{ij}$ changes sign for some $s$ with $\Re{s} >0$.
+Since the root varies continuously with $s$, then for some $s$ with $\Re{s} >0$ the root is purely imaginary, $\kappa_{ij} = \bm{i}k_y$.
+In this case, the dispersion relation \eqref{eq:characteristics_f} is the same as \eqref{eq:dispersion_relation_f} for the Cauchy problem, which admits only \revv{purely} imaginary $s$. } \end{proof}

-We use the notation \eqref{eq:kappa_roots} to denote the roots with the stated sign convention for all $s$ with $\Re{s} >0$.
+\sw{Thus, for each $i=1,2$ there are exactly two roots with positive real parts, $\kappa_{ij}^{+}$ and exactly two roots with negative real parts, $\kappa_{ij}^{-}$, for all $j = 1, 2$.} We use the notation \eqref{eq:kappa_roots} to denote the roots with the stated sign convention for all $s$ with $\Re{s} >0$.
 That is, the superscript ($+$) denotes the root with positive real part and the superscript ($-$) denotes the root with negative real part.
 Because of the condition $\|\boldsymbol{\phi}_i\|<\infty$, the general solution of \eqref{pde1_lap} takes the form

 where $\Phi_{ij},\ i,j=1,2$ are the corresponding eigenvectors.
 As an example, in isotropic linear elastic media, the analytical expressions of the roots and eigenvectors are

 and